… or “Rise of The TrollBot”

 I built it over two years ago and it evolved a lot since then but let’s start from the beginning.

 First run and specs

-X carriage had UDS-4.5 heating head and Yruds extruder powered by a short belt.
-It is IMO best 3d printed extruder ever … and I’ve tested quite a few for past years.
-The system worked on 3mm filament back then.
-I’ve also didn’t have 300×200 mm bed heater hence a smaller one 200×200 😉
+X carriage had a UDS-4.5 heating head and a Yruds extruder powered by a short belt.
+It is IMO the best 3d printed extruder ever … and I’ve tested quite a few in past years.
+The system worked on a 3mm filament back then.
+I also didn’t have a 300×200 mm bed heater hence a smaller one 200×200 😉

 - New LCD – RRD FGSC